Pomegranate Margarita Recipe

 This pomegranate margarita recipe is sweet, fruity cocktail that's fun to drink and not terribly complicated to make.

-I truly love pomegranates - even though they are a little tricky to eat.
-I was looking around our living room the other day and realized all the pomegranate symbolism and design on display.
-I lived in the Middle East for almost 20 years, so I've picked up several rugs and many pieces of pottery that have pomegranates on them, as well as some silk wall hangings with a pomegranate tree print on them.
+Pomegranates are the best - even though they are a little tricky to eat.
 The pomegranate is one of the oldest cultivated fruits - it gets it's name from the Latin words pomum (apple) and granatus (seeded).
 It's been an important fruit for several spiritual traditions - including Jews, Christians, and Muslims.
 Pomegranates have seen a resurgence in popularity lately (making it far beyond Mediterranean cuisine) because of their health benefits - they're high in fiber, protein, and vitamins C and K.

-If you like margarita recipes, I’d recommend you also check out my ginger lime margarita recipe!
+If you like margarita recipes, check out this ginger lime margarita

 If you are looking for another fruity cocktail, try this fig and blackberry smash

 If you love an unusual flavor combinations in cocktails, make this fennel, black pepper, and grapefruit G&T

 If you love a sweet and sour combination in your cocktails, check out this sunset whiskey sour